compneuro-ncu/reproducible-neuroimaging/docs/source/preregistration.rst

 Why all researchers should preregistrate?
 ------------------------------------------

-Eric-Jan Wagenmakers and Gilles Dutilh published in 2016 an article with seven selfish reasons for preregistration.
+Eric-Jan Wagenmakers and Gilles Dutilh published in 2016 an `article <https://www.psychologicalscience.org/observer/seven-selfish-reasons-for-preregistration>`_ with seven selfish reasons for preregistration.
 In the arguments invoked, they highlight the personal benefits of pre-registration and the increased potential for success in an academic career.
-This section will be based on the proposals proposed by the authors (`source link <https://www.psychologicalscience.org/observer/seven-selfish-reasons-for-preregistration#.WRMdbLzyvgF>`_).
+This section will be based on the proposals proposed by the authors.

 .. image:: img/seven_selfish_reasons.jpg
   :width: 400